kakaroto/Beyond20/README.md

 # Build

-You need 'gulp' installed on your system.
-Install it using :
-`sudo npm install -g gulp`

-You may need to also install the local dependencies by running in Beyond20's source directory:
+You need to install the build dependencies by running in Beyond20's source directory:
 `npm install`

-You can then build the dist iles using the command `gulp`
+You can then build the files using the command `npm run build`

 # Developer Mode Installation